Travelling with a baby

 For a week we went around exploring & enjoying the variety of landscapes.
 The island as a destination not recommended for the heart fainted or the sun seekers keen to lie on a white sandy beach.
 Also I wouldn’t classify it as a typical baby-moon destination, but wanderlust on the adventurous & explorer side, very active & probably best to be done rather early, let’s say by 4/5 months far in a pregnancy.

 Renting a car is a must for going round.
 Keeping safe and careful should be also always on the back of your mind.
-This is an island where hotel managers have been shot in their resorts (Pagua hotel ) and teenagers have raped in front of their parents (Batibou beach).
+This is an island where hotel managers have been shot in their resorts (Pagua hotel ) and teenagers have been raped in front of their parents (Batibou beach).

 Do I still recommend going knowing these facts?
 Well, statistically, crime is still low compared to US and Caribbean in general.
 Being sensible and respectful to the locals should not get you in trouble; the locals that we met (hitch-hikers we took in our car, people guiding us to waterfalls in remote places, little villages) – were curious, open minded and friendly.
 This is not a mass tourism destination, so there will be many unique and beautiful engaging moments.